Dallas Cowboys bring benches to Washington, rivalry heats up

 The Cowboys rented four benches from a private vendor.
 When they arrived at the stadium Sunday, they were already decked out in Cowboys logos and wordmarks.

-The Cowboys heard from the Seahawks, who recently played against Washington on a Monday night and had complaints that the heated benches were malfunctioning.
+The team heard from the Seahawks, who recently played against Washington on a Monday night and had complaints that the heated benches were malfunctioning.
+It was not a problem for Dallas.

+”They were great benches,” Prescott said after the Cowboys held on to win 27-20. ”They were heated, so they did the deed and did what we needed them to, so I guess that’s why we brought them in.”

 Earlier in the week, Cowboys running back Ezekiel Elliott actually commented about the benefits of playing outdoors in colder games, because of the heated benches are beneficial to his knee injury.
 The Cowboys just made sure Zeke and his teammates got that opportunity.